BYUMarsRover/Autonomy-ROS2/README.md

 --

+> **TO THE 2026 MARS ROVER TEAM:** This software stack was used for the Autonomy task at the 2025 competition.
+It's based mostly on the same code structure as the 2024 team's ROS 1 repository.
+Another simulation-centered software stack was developed in parallel by the 2025 team (but ultimately dropped due to CPU constraints), and can be found [here](https://github.com/BYUMarsRover/marsrover_2.0).

+--

 ### Get Started:

 > **NOTE:** Newer Macs that use ARM64 architecture (M1, M2, etc) have not been extensively tested.